 You’re supposed to be.
 So let’s get it right, people.

-Nicholas’ values here reflect my own, maybe with a touch more confidence in his ability to help shape things into the way they’re supposed to be: well and happy.
+Nicholas’ values here reflect my own, maybe with a touch more confidence in his ability to help shape things into the way they’re supposed to be: good, well, and happy.
 And, reflecting these values and this essence, love imbues everything my son does.

-Here’s the past month — August and maybe going out another week into July — of memorable pics of Nicholas.
+Here’s the past month—August and maybe going out another week into July—of memorable pics of Nicholas.
 Memorable for me, anyway, because I want to remember and hold onto this time with him and these moments.
-Some have been shared before on Instagram or Facebook.

-Note: the blog post’s title is the title of a Peter Block book, a used copy of which just arrived for me today as I rebuild my library.
-Peter is an organizational consultant with whom I once upon a time did an especially compelling interview.
-I love the book title, and today it just reminded me so much of my son.
+Note: the first part of this blog post’s title—The Answer to How Is Yes—is the title of a Peter Block book.
+I interviewed Peter for New Age Retailer magazine.
+He is an organizational consultant in Cincinnati whose work is rich, human-centric, and entirely compelling.
+I love the book title, and today it reminded me so much of my son.

 So I stole it.
 Enjoy the pics.

-IMPORTANT: Click on any one photo to open them all in a much more attractive slider, and then you should also have the option, if you’re on desktop or tablet, to open each one at full size: some work much better visually at the larger sizes.
-And thanks for visiting the blog.
+IMPORTANT: Click on any one photo to open them all in a much more attractive slider, and then you should also have the option, if you’re on desktop or tablet, to open each one at full size.
+Some work much better visually at the larger sizes.
+And thank you for visiting the site today.